AnubhavGupta3377/Text-Classification-Models-Pytorch/Model_CharCNN/README.md

 | 6 | 256 | 7 | 3 |

 The shape of output tensor after the last convolution layer is (*l_0* - 96) / 27.
 Please see comments in **model.py** for details.

-This is the input to first-fully connected layer, which has 256 output units (1024 in the original paper).
+The output of final convolutional layer is the input to first-fully connected layer, which has 256 output units (1024 in the original paper).
 Second-fully connected layer also has 256 output units.
 Number of output units in final fully-connected layer is determined by the problem.

 ## Implementation Details (as in original paper)
 - ReLU activaion function